 The nation was to have a president, the first of whom was Dr. Rajendra Prasad, a Sanskrit scholar and longtime activist for independence and well being for the people of India.
 The nation's first prime minister was Nehru, a moderate or Fabian socialist, a progressive who had often denounced India's caste system and priest-ridden society.
-Nehru would tell a U.S. ambassador to India, John Kenneth Galbraith, that he, Nehru, would be "the last Englishman to rule India."
+Nehru would tell a US ambassador to India, John Kenneth Galbraith, that he, Nehru, would be "the last Englishman to rule India."
 The British had left behind in India some of its values in the organization that had been created to throw it out.
 India's constitution created a parliamentary system similar to that of the United Kingdom, but with nearly 4,000 representatives, elected by a society that in the 1940s was 80 percent illiterate.

-In April 1951, India's first five year plan was inaugurated, which proposed an 11 percent rise in national income by 1956.
+In April 1951, India's first five year economic plan was inaugurated, which proposed an 11 percent rise in national income by 1956.
 It was a success.
 Production in general increased 25 percent.
 Power and irrigation projects were undertaken.
 Food production increased.
 But increases were diminished by a growth in population, and by 1959 the government was endorsing family planning.

 Meanwhile, India's government created a limit as to how big one's land holdings could be, and it transformed millions who had been tenant farmers into farmers owning their own land.
 And the government was making life better for women.
-The constitution had given women the right to vote and to rise to any position in the nation, including prime minister.
+The new constitution had given women the right to vote and to rise to any position in the nation, including prime minister.
 People were free to marry people from different castes.
 In 1955, the government had raised the minimum age of marriage to fifteen.
 Also, Hindu women now had the right of divorce, including the right to sue for divorce if their husbands had acquired other wives – while Muslim men were still allowed their four wives.
 But husbands who took more than one wife were not allowed to divorce a previous spouse.
 Attitudes toward women in India were changing, more among the middle and upper classes than among the rural poor – rural folk in India, as in the rest of the world, being more conservative culturally.

 A third five-year plan was begun in 1961.
 New steel factories were built, and India was on its way to being one of the seven most industrially advanced nations, accomplished by a combination of government initiative and private enterprise, despite a modicum of waste and individual corruption.

 India was the first country to recognize the People's Republic of China, which took power in December, 1949.
-India expressed sympathy with China's fears of U.S. military retaliation against the Chinese revolution.
+India expressed sympathy with China's fears of US military retaliation against the Chinese revolution.

 In 1950, India increased its influence in Nepal.
 It encouraged Tibetan separatism from Chinese authority and attempted to increase its influence in Tibet – traditional self-interest geopolitics.
 The United States was also interested in Tibet remaining independent of Chinese control, and in 1950 a load of American weaponry was shipped into Tibet through Calcutta.

 India's position in the Cold War was neutrality.
 It signed a treaty with China, recognizing that the Tibetan people were returned to the "big family of the Motherland," in other words, China.
-And, as a member of the United Nations, India, along with Norway and Sweden, was providing medical units for the United Nations forces fighting the Chinese and North Koreans in Korea.
+As a member of the United Nations, India, along with Norway and Sweden, was providing medical units for the United Nations forces fighting the Chinese and North Koreans in Korea.

 In 1955, India took a lead in the meeting of representatives of twenty-nine African and Asian nations held at Bandung, Indonesia, in 1955.
 The aim of the conference was to promote economic and cultural cooperation and to oppose colonialism.
 Zhou Enlai also played a prominent part in the conference, while not invited to the conference were South Africa, Israel, Taiwan, South Korea and North Korea.

-Copyright © 2000-2014 by Frank E. Smitha.
+Copyright © 2000-2015 by Frank E. Smitha.
 All rights reserved.